SiteGuard365/SG365-GET-CID/readme.txt

 * Secure AJAX CID form with math captcha, rate limiting and API fallback logic.
 * Product-level toggle determines how many CIDs a customer receives per quantity purchased.
 * CID history shortcode for logged-in customers.
-* NEW CID allowance dashboard (`[sg365_cid_limits]`) summarizes each qualifying order, remaining quota and the most recent CID issued.
+* NEW CID allowance dashboard (`[sg365_cid_limits]`) summarizes each qualifying order, remaining quota and the most recent CID issued, and the thank-you message links customers to your configured Get CID page.
-* Admin tools include searchable logs, retention controls, inline CID generation and per-order counters stored as post meta.
+* Admin tools include searchable logs, retention controls, inline CID generation, WooCommerce order detail summaries, per-order counters stored as post meta, and a dedicated Dashboard / Logs / Settings / License menu.
+* Business plan unlocks a license screen plus token creation and management pages so premium customers can receive reusable CID tokens with limits and expiry dates.

 === Shortcodes ===
 * `[sg365_cid_form]` – front-end form for customers to request a CID after providing their order ID, email and IID.